Investigation of German Identity after the Second World

 Boltanski discusses the void in The Missing House.
 The void has been a fascination of many in art history and in critical theory analyses.
 Scientists and philosophers have discussed nothingness and its meaning over the centuries.
 When the emptiness, the void and the nothing are being discussed in art, sublime experiences are often evoked.

 Since the Shoah happened, however, the void has taken on an additional potential meaning.
 Boltanski’s installation is structured around absence, vacancy, loss.
 The gap in the building is an analogy to what has been absent in the national life of Germany for more than 70 years.
 The artist draws an extremely powerful parallel to the missing Jewry of Berlin, Germany and Europe.
-The void stands for six million Jewish people torn out of society and killed, as well as the destruction of war and the loss of 60 million lives lost altogether in WWII.
+The void stands for 6 million Jewish people torn out of society, killed, erased, as well as the destruction of war and the loss of 60 million lives lost altogether in WWII.

 Ira Hoffecker, Forgetting, 24 x 30 inches, Acrylic, resin, cotton on birch wood panel, 2015